pratham87/CtCI/README.md

 3. Implement a MyQueue class which implements a queue using two stacks.

 4. Write a program to sort a stack in ascending order.
 You should not make any assump- tions about how the stack is implemented.
 The following are the only functions that should be used to write this program: push | pop | peek | isEmpty.

+## Ch 4.
+Trees and Graphs

+1. Implement a function to check if a tree is balanced.
+For the purposes of this question, a balanced tree is de ned to be a tree such that no two leaf nodes di er in distance from the root by more than one.

+2. Given a directed graph, design an algorithm to  nd out whether there is a route be- tween two nodes.